 Other groups have organised their own retreats or meetings, but often members of the Community are asked for some input and most guests will have some individual contact with the monks during their stay.
-The majority of our guests are Roman Catholic and we have welcomed priests from the Portsmouth, Northampton and Cardiff dioceses for group retreats and days of recollection, as well as Catholic parishes such as Tunbridge Wells, Reading, Bracknell, Newbury, Wokingham and Basingstoke.
+The majority of our guests are Roman Catholic and we have welcomed priests from the Portsmouth, Northampton, Nottingham and Cardiff dioceses for group retreats and days of recollection, as well as Catholic parishes such as Tunbridge Wells, Reading, Bracknell, Newbury, Wokingham and Basingstoke.
 University chaplaincy groups have also stayed, both in the Guest House and in the Cottages.
 We have become a regular venue for a group of Catholic chaplains involved in the field of mental health.

 The Anglican Diocese of Oxford has used our premises to offer training courses for its clergy.
 The Community has also welcomed Anglican parish groups, as well as Methodist and community church congregations, for retreats and days of recollection.
-For many years we have welcomed a Zen Buddhist group who hold silent retreats here, making the most of our monastic atmosphere.
+For many years, we have welcomed a Zen Buddhist group who hold silent retreats here, making the most of our monastic atmosphere.
 Most of these groups have participated in the Community's round of worship in the Abbey Church.

-Also this year, the Community has offered space for the President of the English Benedictine Congregation (EBC) and his secretary, both monks from other monasteries, to live and establish an office.
+The Community has continued to offer space for the President of the English Benedictine Congregation (EBC) and his secretary, both monks from other monasteries, to live and establish an office.
 The Community sees this as a form of fraternal hospitality offered to the EBC of which the Community is a member, from which we also benefit.
-The Community hosted a vocations day, EBC Open, which involved the other monasteries of the EBC as well as Douai, which welcomed young people interested in life as a monk or nun.
+The monastery has also been used regularly to host meetings of monastic superiors.